mzhang28/blog/content/posts/2021-06-17-tracking-links.md

 abuse.
 Most people (justifiably) would not go through all that effort themselves.

-Another possible avenue of thinking is to do what companies did for tracking pixels, where they would proxy the links, open them when they receive it, and transparently replace the unfiltered link back into the email.
+Another possible avenue of thinking is to do what large mail companies did to oppose tracking pixels, where they would act as a mass-proxy for the links, opening them when they receive it, and transparently replace the unfiltered link back into the email so the user's device and location aren't revealed.
 But this raises its own issues: for example, what if the act of opening the original link performs some kind of action (e.g. click to subscribe, click to register, etc.)?
 Also, this solution only works for email that is not end-to-end encrypted.
 For end-to-end encrypted mail providers, there is no way to do this.

-The only real solution here is regulation via either advancement in privacy-related open standards, or legislative bills.
+The only real solution here is regulation via either advancement in privacy-related open standards or legislature.
 It's clear that without any kind of regulation, companies will continue to act in the interests of profit rather than the protection of their customers.

 > Devil's advocate afterthought: should this problem even be solved?
 Maybe
 > there's a benefit to this whole tracking thing.
 My opinion on this is if you